UPDATE [09/06/2016]: 2016 – 2017 dates, locations, pricing, and new names of select conventions. Happy geek convention-ing!

-PAX Prime was such a smashing success for years that the convention set up shop on the East coast.
+PAX West was such a smashing success for years that the convention set up shop on the East coast.

 One of the highlights of PAX is their music talent.
 The convention has been an early supporter of “Nerdcore”, a genre that blends the heavy beats of rap with the subcultural geek sensibilities of gaming, comics, and lyrics that play out like a Revenge of the Nerds movie.
 Now the musical genre is becoming mainstream with songs such as Macklemore & Ryan Lewis’s “Thrift Shop”, and I’d like to think PAX had a big hand in it.

 Other goodness that’s in store for you: a library full of all the tabletop gaming you can possibly cram into one weekend, massive gaming industry panels, one helluva big exhibit hall, and probably the single most epic gaming tournament ever.